Tumat

 Tumat (Тумат; Тумат) is a rural locality (a selo), the only inhabited settlement and the administrative center of Tumatsky National Rural Okrug of Ust-Yansky District in the Sakha Republic, Russia, located 656 km from Deputatsky, the administrative center of the district.
 Its population as of the 2010 Census was 533, of whom 286 were male and 247 female, down from 577 recorded during the 2002 Census.

 Geography

 The village is located by the right bank of the Chondon river, a little upstream from its confluence with the Nuchcha.
 There are numerous lakes near Tumat.
 Orotko, located to the northeast, is one of the largest.

 Fossil specimen found at Tumat

-Two canine specimen preserved in permafrost have been found nearby Tumat:
+Two canine specimen (wolves) preserved in permafrost have been found nearby Tumat: